 Our beers contain no artificial colors, no stimulants, no sugars, no high-fructose corn syrup, no preservatives, no fluoride, and no animal products are used.
 Our farmers plant non-GMO varieties for our hops and malt so you can enjoy with confidence!

 The good farmers of the Northwest supply us with local ingredients for our Northwest-style ales and lagers.
 99 percent of our ingredients come almost right from our own backyard – that’s a lot fewer miles traveled and a lot of carbon emissions kept out of our air.
-Our yeast – another essential ingredient of a world-class brew – comes from Wy’east located right here in the Hood River Valley.
+Our yeast – another essential ingredient of a world-class brew – is propagated right here in our own brewhouse.
 And our water, from a spring on Mt.
 Hood.
 Let’s face it, without this heavenly environment, there would be no heavenly brews.

-Finally, at the end of a long day, when visitors sit down in our Brew Pub for a beer, they’re enjoying local breads, free-range meats, organic greens and local coffees.
+Finally, at the end of a long day, when visitors sit down in our Brew Pub for a beer, they’re enjoying local cheeses, free-range meats, organic greens and fruits and local coffees.

 As much as we’re stoked about making award-winning brews, we’re equally driven to reduce the amount of waste and pollution that comes from running our brewery.
 We believe Hood River should be associated with blue skies, a mighty blue river, green forests and lush farmland as far as the eye can see – not landfills full of sludge, paper, wood and glass.